 The AirPods Max boasts a design that stands out from its competitors.
 Its mesh canopy headband conforms to the curvature of the wearer’s head and evenly distributes its weight.
 The headband and frame are constructed of stainless steel and aluminum respectively, which feels very durable and looks great.
 However, the use of metal makes the headphones feel heavy, which some users may find uncomfortable during extended listening periods.

-In regards to playback controls, the AirPods Max uses a Digital Crown and Noise Control button on the right ear cup.
+The AirPods Max uses a Digital Crown and Noise Control button on the right ear cup for playback controls.
 The Digital Crown gives you access to playback controls, volume adjustments, and Siri.
-Meanwhile, the Noise Control toggles between active noise cancellation and Transparency mode.
+Meanwhile, the Noise Control toggles between active noise cancelation and Transparency mode.

 The Bose QuietComfort 35 II proves that plastic doesn’t always equal cheap design

-Physical buttons are located around the headphone, and these give you access to multiple functions right on the device.
-On the right ear cup you’ll find the power switch, which also toggles Bluetooth controls for pairing or device switching.
+Physical buttons are located around the headphones, and these give you access to multiple functions right on the device.
+On the right ear cup, you’ll find the power switch, which also toggles Bluetooth controls for pairing or device switching.
 Underneath the right ear cup lie three buttons used for controlling volume and playback.
-Meanwhile, a button on the left ear cup—dubbed the Action Button—can be programmed in the Bose Connect app to control your voice assistant, or toggle between noise canceling modes.
+Meanwhile, a button on the left ear cup—dubbed the Action Button—can be programmed in the Bose Connect app to control your voice assistant or toggle between noise canceling modes.

 Which headset provides a better connection?